vanesalcb06/tssproject2-2b5c/docs/source/operating.rst

        for a connection as shown here: :ref:`Your Solution TML Binaries`

        In the TMUX window **Viper-produce**: :ref:`Your Solution TMUX Windows`
+   * - \-\-env SOLUTIONEXTERNALPORT=--solutionexternalport--
+     - This is the external port that will be assigned to your TML solution for external access.
    * - \-\-env READTHEDOCS
      - This is the readthedocs API token you created.